Topics studied at KS3

 At KS4 students follow either the Combined Trilogy course leading to two qualifications or Separate Science course in Biology, Chemistry and Physics leading to three qualifications.

-The Separate (triple) science course is ideal for students who may go on to further study in a variety of science subjects and students aiming for specialised science careers.
-This course leads to three separate GCSEs in Biology, Chemistry and Physics.
-It is a requirement that pupils obtain at least a Grade 4 at KS3 in order to be placed on this pathway.
+The separate science course is ideal for students who may go on to further study in a variety of science subjects and students aiming for specialised science careers.
+The course leads to three separate GCSEs in Biology, Chemistry and Physics.
+Applications for separate science can be made to the Head of Department during the options selection process.
+The Head of Department, with the support of the classroom teacher(s) will then select the pathway which will offer the greatest chance of success for further study of science.

 Topics studied at KS4: